Kolyma Highway is the infamous Road of the Bones

 Is the Road of Bones dangerous?

-The road is extremely dangerous during rainy spells, when the usual clay covering of the road turns into impassable mud blanket, swallowing trucks and tractors alike.
+The road is extremely dangerous during rainy spells when the usual clay covering of the road turns into an impassable mud blanket, swallowing trucks and tractors alike.
 The road is in a state of disrepair and is not traversable by standard road vehicles because of washed-out bridges and sections of road reclaimed by streams.
-The keys on the road are the extreme temperatures, heavy snow, ice and reduced visibility, excessive mud in the summer months make it almost impossible to navigate and the ‘Mud Pirates’.
-It also remains one of the most desolate, with few travellers knowing of the world’s most frozen road – or its tragic history.
-Due its surface, traveling here is only feasible in dry summer or during winter, when it gets frozen and covered with ice.
-In other seasons it’s hardly accessible and completely covered with mud.
-This drive is extremely dangerous during the winter, which is ten months long, because the heavy snow, the ice, and an extremely reduced visibility.
+The keys on the road are the extreme temperatures, heavy snow, ice, and reduced visibility, excessive mud in the summer months making it almost impossible to navigate and the ‘Mud Pirates’.
+It also remains one of the most desolate, with few travelers knowing of the world’s most frozen road—or its tragic history.
+Due to its surface, traveling here is only feasible in dry summer or during winter when it gets frozen and covered with ice.
+In other seasons, it’s hardly accessible and completely covered with mud.
+This drive is extremely dangerous during the winter, which is ten months long because of the heavy snow, the ice, and extremely reduced visibility.
 But in summers, the conditions of the road become extreme.
-On July and August, the mud is the worst enemy.
-Because of the permafrost there is no asphalt, creating a mud induced traffic jam every time the summer rains swing in the area.
-The road gets paralyzed and it’s a chaos, with cars being stuck in a 100-km long car line-ups.
+In July and August, the mud is the worst enemy.
+Because of the permafrost, there is no asphalt, creating a mud-induced traffic jam every time the summer rains swing in the area.
+The road gets paralyzed, and it’s chaos, with cars being stuck in a 100-km long car line-ups.
 After the rain, it can take five hours rather than a few days to drive it.
-The main risks along the road are death by car accident due to unsafe driving, bad roads, unmaintained vehicles, large trucks can throw up enormous clouds of dust in dry weather which can easily hide an oncoming vehicle.
+The main risks along the road are death by car accident due to unsafe driving, bad roads, unmaintained vehicles, large trucks that can throw up enormous clouds of dust in dry weather, which can easily hide an oncoming vehicle.
 Maps are generally out of date.
 Bears and other wildlife are also a hazard.

 Why is it called the Road of Bones?